adobe/commerce-integration-starter-kit/actions/product/external/updated/docs/README.md

 # Integrate a third party product-updated event with Adobe Commerce.
-This runtime action is responsible for notifying the integration with Adobe Commerce after a customer is updated in the 3rd party.
+This runtime action is responsible for notifying the integration with Adobe Commerce after a product is updated in the 3rd party.

 ![Alt text](ExternalProductUpdateSync.png "Title")